1950s party dress in thick, jet black velvet.

 We show this dress with and without a crinoline, not included.
 Some photos are lightened to show detail.
 Dress is jet black.

-All we know about this label is that Rappi was a mid-century label named for Syd Rappaport, a Viennese-born designer who created high-end formal wear ranking in quality and style among such notables as Ceil Chapman and Malcolm Starr.
+A mid-century label named for Syd Rappaport, a Viennese-born designer who created high-end formal wear ranking in quality and style among such notables as Ceil Chapman and Malcolm Starr.
 She also designed day and dinner wear.
 The line sold at better stores in the higher price ranges.

 Fiber/Care: velvet feels like a heavy, high-quality cotton/rayon blend, dry-clean